Posted: 2nd March 2026

 With the aggressive rise in cyber crime, a comprehensive disaster recovery plan is essential for all businesses, large or small.
-These days, it’s important you consider when your business will fall victim, no longer if.
+These days, it’s important you consider when your business will fall victim, not if.

 In 2021, a business fell victim to a ransomware attack every 11 seconds.

-The purpose of a disaster recovery plan (DRP) is to minimise downtime in the event of an IT infrastructure or data disaster.
-It’s a written process that should detail how your business would respond in such an event to ensure business continuity.
+A disaster recovery plan (DRP) is designed to minimise downtime and data loss in the event of an IT infrastructure or data disaster.
+It’s a written process that details how your business will respond in such an event to ensure business continuity.

-If you don’t have such a plan in place, or you’re reading this thinking ‘I hope my IT provider has this sorted’ – read on!
+If you don’t have a DRP in place, or you’re reading this thinking ‘I hope my IT provider has this sorted’ – read on!

 The 4 essential steps to creating an effective disaster recovery plan.

 The first thing you need to do to be sure you have a comprehensive disaster recovery plan is carry out a risk assessment.
-This involves firstly identifying any prevalent risks to your business’ data and then the solutions currently in place to help mitigate them.
+This involves identifying any prevalent risks to your business data and then evaluating solutions currently in place to help mitigate them.

 Take malware as an example: the impact of a malware attack on your business would be detrimental, making it a high risk.
 However, if you have anti-malware protection and some form of firewall, the risk may be reduced to low.
-If said anti-malware protection is a free or off-the-shelf solution, it may not be robust enough for your needs and the risk may increase to moderate.
+If that protection is a basic, off-the-shelf solution, it may not be robust enough for your needs, and the risk may increase to moderate.

 Step #2.
 Set clear objectives.

-At this stage, you need to establish roles and responsibilities for all those involved in the event of a disaster.
-Think of it as an operating theatre – with each person clear on their role in the procedure, the response is faster, and the process is more effective.
+At this stage, you need to establish clear roles and responsibilities for everyone involved in your disaster response.
+Think of it like an operating theatre – with each person clear on their role, the response is faster, and the process runs smoother.

-You should also consider the location of your data and how that aligns with your disaster recovery plan.
-Your data may be stored on-site or in the cloud.
-There are pros and cons to both and it’s important your find the right solution to suit your business.
-If you think a switch would benefit your planning, you should look into it now.
+You should also consider where your data is stored - on-site, off-site, or in the cloud - and how that fits with your overall disaster recovery plan.
+Each option has its pros and cons, so it’s important to find the right solution for your business.
+If you think a change in backup or storage approach would improve your planning, now is the time to look into it.

 Learn more about cloud backup services.

-You would never wait for a fire to test your smoke alarm and your disaster recovery plan should be no different.
-You should carry out multiple tests covering various disasters to make sure your plan is effective in minimising downtime and data loss in every worst-case scenario.
-Analyse the outcome of every test and adjust your plan as necessary.
+You would never wait for a fire to test your smoke alarm, and your disaster recovery plan should be no different.
+Carry out multiple tests covering various disaster scenarios to make sure your plan is effective in minimising downtime and data loss in every worst-case scenario.
+Analyse each outcome and adjust your plan as necessary.

 Once you have a disaster recovery plan you can be confident in, don’t get complacent.
-The way your business handles data and the software it uses will undoubtedly change over time.
-Even minor changes or staff turnaround can impact the efficiency of your recovery plan.
-Continue to test your plan regularly to make sure you’re always ready to protect your business in the event of a disaster.
+The way your business handles data and the software you use will undoubtedly change over time.
+Even minor changes or staff turnover can impact your plan's effectiveness.
+Continue to test your DRP regularly to make sure you’re always ready to protect your business.

 We don’t just support your IT, we support your business

-If you don’t already have a disaster recovery plan in place, or you have one but have no idea of its content, now is the time to act.
-From cyber attack rates doubling to a global pandemic forcing most businesses outside of their comfort zones, the last 2 years have taught us that anything can happen.
+If you don’t already have a disaster recovery plan in place, or you have one but have no idea what it contains, now is the time to act.
+From cyber attack rates doubling to a global pandemic forcing most businesses outside of their comfort zones, recent years have taught us that anything can happen.

 We’re on hand to help!
 Give us a call, or drop us a message and get your business to a safe haven you can be confident in.